manoj8928/CI_Sec_demo/README.md

 This is a demo repository for practising CI security testing.
 This is integrated with travis and Jenkins.
 Note:
-More attack files shall be added
+More attack files shall be added.